shanemcw/homebridge-amazondash-MAC/README.md

 * monitoring is done via `tcpdump` in a separate, non-blocking process
 * uses `tcpdump`'s ability to report on MAC addresses visible to the WiFi device in *monitor mode*
 * converts the Dash button's *failed attempt* to connect to a local network on Dash button press as a HomeKit button single-press
-* does not require [modifying](https://blog.christophermullins.com/2019/12/20/rescue-your-amazon-dash-buttons/) the Dash button
+* may not work with a Dash button that was "deregistered" via the over-the-air firmware update

 This plugin is a fork of jourdant's [homebridge-amazondash-ng](https://github.com/jourdant/homebridge-amazondash-ng) with: